 While your contract manufacturer will play a key role in your environmental compliance (e.g. RoHS), the ownership falls on your shoulders.
 In fact, it is important for you to fully validate the robustness of your CM’s manufacturing process because in the final analysis, it is your brand name on the line.

 CMs build products for a variety of OEM companies and it is unreasonable to expect that they will have an intimate knowledge of your customers, the operating environment for your products, and the relative weight you put on product reliability.
 So, you have to take the lead on product quality and reliability testing.
 The CM will execute it, but you have to set the stage with a strong test plan and by having the product engineering resources to follow-up on trends and issues.
 In addition to the normal product testing (ICT, functional testing, etc.), the plan might include occasional product stress testing or out-of-box audit.
 Your product engineering team should review test results on a regular basis to look for issues that may need attention.

 There are many benefits that come from manufacturing outsourcing.
 But an OEM to CM relationship should not be treated with a typical buy-sell mentality.
 There is too much at stake and you will benefit by maintaining control over certain aspects of the business.
 The list above is not exhaustive, but these are the areas where we have seen the greatest opportunity and/or risk for the OEM.

 Ultimately, you need a platform to keep your internal teams and supply chain partners on the same page throughout new product development and introduction.
-To learn more, read how Arena Solutions can connect your supply chains in the Cloud.
+To learn more, read how Arena can connect your supply chains in the Cloud.